-The City of Capitola does not provide fire protection services.
-Fire protection services are provided through the Central Fire Protection District of Santa Cruz County.
+Fire protection services for the City of Capitola are provided through the Central Fire Protection District of Santa Cruz County.
 The Fire District has four fire stations, with Fire Station Four located within the city limits.

 Parks

 The City maintains over 16.5 acres of park lands and 12 acres of beach, including: